-- Push and turn the control knob. - Turn the control knob anti-clockwise to the full rate position. - For automatic ignition models: The automatic ignition sparks and lights. - For non-ignition models: Hold a lit match or gas match to the burners. - Keep the control knob pressed for about 10-15 seconds and then release it - Adjust the height of the flame.
+- Push and turn the control knob. - Turn the control knob anti-clockwise to the full rate position. - For spark ignition models: Push the ignition button. - For non-ignition models: Hold a lit match or gas match to the burners. - Keep the control knob pressed for about 10-15 seconds and then release it. - · Adjust the height of the flame.